CharlesTogle/CharlesTogle/README.md

 </div>

 ---
 `// the story`

-In March 2024, I was afraid of learning React — afraid I'd start something and quit again.
+In March 2024, I was afraid my work would be sloppy and wouldn't work.

-**I did it anyway.**
+**I was right.**

+It was sloppy.
+It broke.
+I didn't know what I was doing half the time.

+But I kept rebuilding, learning, and trying again.
+Eventually, things started working, and I've been improving ever since.

+That pattern followed me into professional work.

+While working with a production CRM containing **460K+ records**, I was afraid the system I'd built wasn't good enough.

+**I was right again.**

+It worked, but when a senior engineer audited it, he found holes in my database design.
+Instead of defending it or getting discouraged, I rebuilt it.

+I created a local copy of the production schema and data, designed a new schema around his feedback and proper database principles, then wrote SQL migration scripts to **deduplicate, clean, transform, and migrate the data**.

+I tested the migration locally until it passed, then ran it against production.

+**460K+ records migrated.
+No data loss.
+No downtime.**

+That's probably the biggest lesson I've learned as an engineer:

+**Your first solution doesn't have to be good.
+You just have to be willing to find out why it isn't — and build the next one better.**

-Since then, I've shipped production systems, automated work equivalent to roughly **5 FTEs**, migrated infrastructure across AWS and Linux, architected databases handling **460K+ records**, and led real client projects — all while still in college.
+Since then, I've shipped production systems, automated work equivalent to roughly **5 FTEs**, worked across AWS and Linux infrastructure, and led real client projects.
+All while still in college.

 I like building things that survive outside the demo.